mvolkmann/blog/src/meteor.md

      ```

      Additional arguments can be passed to `Meteor.subscribe`.
-     These are passed the function passed to `Meteor.publish` in the server
+     These are passed to the function that is passed to `Meteor.publish`
-     and it can uses them to decide which documents to publish.
+     in the server and it can uses them to decide which documents to publish.
      This is useful to limit the amount of data that is
      copied into Minimongo on the client.